dh256git/project27/src/about/stakeholders/problem-definition.md

 ### Insights survey - 15-20 minutes

-Our insights surveys help us understand the details of the challenges you experience.
+Our insights surveys help us understand the details of the challenges you experience, and aid our thinking on **how** might we design impactful solutions.
-Understanding the details of the problems is essential to be able to design impactful services.
 Please take 15-20 minutes to respond to our questions, at one of the surveys below, which best describes your perspective.

 - [Your personal and professional growth](https://forms.gle/25Luuux5ai8YdNCW9) - for blind, partially sighted, learning disabled individuals and their parents, teachers, or carers.